Fascia: Research

-The Fascial Net Plastination Project (FNPP) is an anatomical research initiative spearheaded by fascia researcher Robert Schleip.
+The Fascial Net Plastination Project (FNPP) is an anatomical research initiative led by fascia researcher Robert Schleip.
 The project aims to enhance the study of fascia through the technique of plastination.
 Led by an international team of fascia experts and anatomists, the FNPP resulted in the creation of a full-body fascia plastinate known as FR:EIA (Fascia Revealed: Educating Interconnected Anatomy).
 This plastinate provides a detailed view of the human fascial network, allowing for a better understanding of its structure and function as an interconnected tissue throughout the body.

 FR:EIA was unveiled at the 2021 Fascia Research Congress and is currently exhibited at the Body Worlds exhibition in Berlin.
 This project represents a significant contribution to the visualization of fascia and has the potential to influence future research in fields such as medicine, physical therapy, and movement science.

 Terminology

 There exists some controversy about what structures are considered "fascia" and how they should be classified.

 The current version of the International Federation of Associations of Anatomists divides into: